olinjs/olinjs/lessons/02-express-templating/README.md

 ```
 The second parameter that we are passing to the `render` function is the *context* for the template.
 That means that the word `classes` in the handlebars file is looking for an array named `classes` and it will create a new list item for *each* of the elements in the array.
 There's plenty more power in templates and we'll see them shortly.

-# Lesson 3 In-Class Exercises
+# Lesson 2 In-Class Exercises

 If you find useful resources online while you're working on these exercises, please post them in the #olinjs slack channel!

-1. Follow along with the tutorial in the [readme](https://github.com/olinjs/olinjs/blob/master/lessons/03-express-templates) to create a web app that uses Express and Handlebars to display a list of classes at Olin that you're currently taking and the professors who teach them.
+1. Follow along with the tutorial in this readme to create a web app that uses Express and Handlebars to display a list of classes at Olin that you're currently taking and the professors who teach them.
 Your finished product should display something like the paragraph below in a browser:

     - Aaron teaches POE
     - Allen teaches Signals and Systems